Stodir

 Stodir (Stoðir, FL Group prior to 4 June 2008) is a majority family-owned investment company located in Reykjavík, Iceland.
 The company was founded on July 20, 1973, under the name Flugleiðir.
 It was formed as a holding company for Loftleiðir and Air Iceland.

 FL Group was best known for its subsidiary Icelandair Group, which was sold in October 2006.
 Icelandair, Loftleidir Icelandic and other companies of Icelandair Group have been leaders in the Icelandic flight and tourism industry for about 70 years.

 The company was placed into administration in September 2008 after Glitnir, its largest investment, was part-nationalised by the Icelandic government.

 The company, then named Stodir, was restructured in 2009 and all shares delivered to its creditors.
 Between 2009 and 2016, all assets were sold and all debt repaid.
 In 2017, new shareholders acquired the company and Stodir was repositioned as an active investment company.

 History

 Before 2005 change

 The company that is nowadays called Stodir was founded in 1973.
 In the beginning it was a holding company for "Loftleiðir" and Air Iceland under the name Flugleidir, a hybrid of the two old names.
 In 1978 Flugleidir took over all assets of both companies.
 Until then "Loftleidir" had used "Loftleidir Icelandic", "Icelandic Airlines" or just "Icelandic" for international marketing and Air Iceland used "Icelandair".
 That same year the name "Icelandair" was to be used solely for international marketing.
 Flugleiðir was still the official name of the company until 2005.

 In December 2002 Baugur Group acquired 20% of the company.
-Baugur Group was reportedly controlled by a number of companies in a single mailbox in British Virgin Islands.
+Baugur Group was reportedly controlled by a number of companies using a single mailbox in the British Virgin Islands.